-Public Culture is a reviewed interdisciplinary journal of cultural studies, published three times a year in fall, winter, and spring for the Institute for Public Knowledge by Duke University Press.
+Public Culture is a reviewed interdisciplinary journal of cultural studies, published three times a year—January, May, and September—for the Institute for Public Knowledge by Duke University Press.

 In the more than twenty years of its existence, Public Culture has established itself as a prize-winning, field-defining cultural studies journal.
 Public Culture seeks a critical understanding of the global cultural flows and the cultural forms of the public sphere that define the late twentieth and early twenty-first century.
 As such, the journal provides a forum for the discussion of the places and occasions where cultural, social, and political differences emerge as public phenomena, manifested in everything from highly particular and localized events in popular or folk culture to global advertising, consumption, and information networks.